kpumuk/meta-tags/README.md

 ### amphtml links

-AMP is a way to build web pages for static content that render fast.
-If you have two versions of the page – non-AMP and AMP, you can link the AMP version from normal one using `amphtml` tag:
+AMP is a method of building web pages for static content that renders quickly.
+If you have two versions of a page - non-AMP and AMP - you can link the AMP version from the normal one using the `amphtml` tag:

 ```ruby
 set_meta_tags amphtml: url_for(format: :amp, only_path: false)
 # <link rel="amphtml" href="https://www.example.com/document.amp">
 ```

-To link back to normal version, use `canonical`.
+To link back to the normal version, use the `canonical` tag.

 - [What Is AMP?](https://www.ampproject.org/learn/about-amp/)
 - [Make Your Page Discoverable](https://www.ampproject.org/docs/guides/discovery)

 ### Manifest links

+By including the `rel="manifest"` attribute in the `<link>` element of an HTML page, you can specify the location of the manifest file that describes the web application.
+This allows the browser to understand that the web page is an application and to provide features like offline access and the ability to add the application to the home screen of a mobile device.

 ```ruby
 set_meta_tags manifest: "manifest.json"